Hospices of Hope: Ukraine

-The organization supports palliative care in war-torn Ukraine through partnership with CF SVOYI, which provides mobile team services helping patients in Kyiv and surrounding regions.
+In August 2O22, Hospices of Hope signed a formal partnership with the St Panteleymon Charity Fund, which supports hospices in Western Ukraine to offer our help and support. in 2024 Hospices of Hope partnered with CF SVOYI, which provides mobile team services helping patients in Kyiv and surrounding regions.
 Ukraine's hospice sector has been severely impacted by the ongoing conflict, with only 5 of the original 19 independent hospices remaining operational.
-Traditional government funding for medical staff and essential costs has been gradually reduced, with the Ministry of Health announcing a 22% funding cut.
-Hospices of Hope appointed Anastassia as Country Manager in September 2024, with Oksana overseeing communications and marketing.
+Traditional government funding for medical staff and essential costs has been gradually reduced, with the Ministry of Health announcing a 22% funding cut in 2023.
+In March 2025, Hospices of Hope supported the opening of a new clinic in Kyiv, which serves as an out-patient clinic, day centre, and base for an expanded home-care team.